Jesy Nelson Busts Out Of Sports Bra & Shows Off Abs In Adidas Outfit

 Little Mix are currently embarking on their “LM5” tour and it seems to be going down a treat.

-Band member Jesy Nelson shared a photo of her from the opening night and stated that the crowd in Madrid, Spain were a dream, which The Inquisitr reported.
-The “Change Your Life” songstress wore a leather bra and a very low-cut leotard, making a lot of impact on Instagram.
+Band member Jesy Nelson shared a photo of herself from the opening night and stated that the crowd in Madrid, Spain was a dream, which The Inquisitr reported.
+The “Change Your Life” songstress wore a leather bra and a very low-cut leotard, making an impact on Instagram.

 Within five hours, the post racked up over 315,000 likes, proving to be popular with her six million followers.